You can get anything you want at Alice’s Restaurant (exceptin’ Alice)

 Mr B: And you listen to this every Thanksgiving?

-Mr B: You’re adorable. [←That right there – that’s why I love him so much.]
+Mr B: You're adorable. (←That right there - just one of the reasons I love him so much.)

 And because he is a wonderful, patient man, Mr. B sat through all 18-ish minutes of Alice’s Restaurant, laughing at me as I sang along to all twenty-seven eight-by-ten color glossy photographs with circles and arrows and a paragraph on the back of each one, there on the Group W bench.